 Text correction improves the accuracy of keyword searches in the Illinois Digital Newspaper Collections (IDNC).
-The text correction module enables IDNC users to correct errors introduced during digitization.
+The text correction module enables IDNC users to correct errors introduced during the process of newspaper digitization.
 Over time, and thanks to the efforts of our volunteer text correctors, these text corrections improve the accuracy of the searchable text.

 When a newspaper is digitized, Optical Character Recognition (OCR) software is used to generate searchable text.
 The resulting text is often called “OCR text,” to distinguish it from the text users see in the digitized image of the newspaper.

 OCR enables users to search of large quantities of full-text data, but it is never 100% accurate.
 The level of accuracy depends on a number of factors, including the quality of the original print issue, its condition at the time of microfilming, the level of detail captured by the scanner, and the quality of the OCR software.
-Problems like poor quality paper, small print, mixed fonts, multiple column layouts, and damaged pages can result in poor OCR accuracy.
+Problems like dirty or damaged pages, thin paper, small print, mixed fonts, and complex page layouts can reduce OCR accuracy.

 In the above example, that first line of OCR text was the software’s attempt to render the title of the article, “THE RING”:

 ~\ t * i- ? jS 1 r- < JT * ¦ ¦ – < 7 t-s ,-v > . – _ _ THE BI ^ G .